The museum—finally—is digital.

 And yet, even though museum practice and identity are shaped by digital technology, museum staff often don’t have the skill sets to match an institution’s ambitions or its audience’s expectations.
 Plainly put: much of the museum sector still lacks the skills it needs for the digital transformation it wants.

 Consider the UK’s experience.
 The British government’s recent Culture is Digital report called out digital skills as “a key area of weakness for many cultural organizations.”
 This conclusion (and provocation) was based on studies that reached similar findings.
 For example, the 2017 report from Arts Council England and Nesta, Digital Culture 2017, found that digital “is still an area where the majority of organizations feel that they only have basic skills compared to their peers.”

 The reasons for this shortfall in digital capability are unsurprisingly complex, but they are encouragingly graspable.
 TheOne by One project is currently working on a new approach to digital literacy, understanding, and development for UK museums.

 A Case for Change

 New digital roles are also cutting across many functions.
-Th se positions may have “marketing,” “development,” or “education” in the title, but they are cross-disciplinary.
-Th y require not only technical knowledge, but also an understanding of how our audiences are engaging with us both on-site and virtually and how digital fi s into a holistic and integrated visitor experience.
+These positions may have “marketing,” “development,” or “education” in the title, but they are cross-disciplinary.
+They require not only technical knowledge but also an understanding of how our audiences are engaging with us both on-site and virtually and how digital fits into a holistic and integrated visitor experience.

-Investing in the digital skills of staff including senior leadership, is essential for museums to make informed decisions about technology use, understand the long-term sustainability and operational implications of technology tools, and meet the needs of an ever-increasing tech-savvy audience, among other demands.
-Th investment in this training is
+Investing in the digital skills of staff including senior leadership is essential for museums to make informed decisions about technology use, understand the long-term sustainability and operational implications of technology tools, and meet the needs of an ever-increasing tech-savvy audience, among other demands.
+The investment in this training is

 urgently needed now.